-Matter Arising 3: Security and storage of medical records (Operation) Impact We visited the Health Record Libraries at UHW and UHL and make the following observations which hamper the safe keeping of medical records and the adequacy of storing records: Potential risk of: JHW Medical records are stored in One top window permanently left open; secure locations with authorised and controlled access to records General filing observations: Some loose notes without files, large files and archive boxes requiring re- boxing, cramped files which are almost falling off the shelves, cramped and unorganised patient boxes; at all times. • Cluttered storage areas: Empty trolleys were randomly placed within the libraries, replacement water bottles for a water filter took up space, in addition to archived records held in a large cage; Documents on the floor: Temporary storage prior to transfer to another site (archived boxes and maternity notes), RIP case notes (some placed in the centre of the room), also used and new stationery folders and box files; and Facilities: previous water leakages and stalactites.
-JHL Access to libraries: Digilocks (keypad entry) installed but at the time of our visit was not in use, further a door was not key locked in the day; • Library access is less secure than at UHW where TDSI (an integrated access control system) is used; Large ('fat') files on the floor; and Leaks experienced.
-Of discussion with library staff it was confirmed that water leaks have been experienced in 4 of the libraries 3 in UHW and 1 in UHL).
+Matt er Arising 3: Security and storage of medical records (Operation) Impact sited the Health Record Libraries at UHW and UHL and make the following observations which hamper afe keeping of medical records and the adequacy of storing records: Potential risk of: UHW Medical records are stored in ٠ One top window permanently left open; secure locations with authorised and controlled access to records ٠ General filing observations: Some loose notes without files, large files and archive boxes requiring re- boxing, cramped files which are almost falling off the shelves, cramped and unorganised patient boxes; and controlled access to records at all times. • Cluttered storage areas: Empty trolleys were randomly placed within the libraries, replacement water bottles for a water filter took up space, in addition to archived records held in a large cage; • Documents on the floor: Temporary storage prior to transfer to another site (archived boxes and maternity notes), RIP case notes (some placed in the centre of the room), also used and new stationery folders and box files; and • Facilities: previous water leakages and stalactites.
+UHL • Access to libraries: Digilocks (keypad entry) installed but at the time of our visit was not in use, further a door was not key locked in the day; • Library access is less secure than at UHW where TDSI (an integrated access control system) is used; • Large ('fat') files on the floor; and ٠ Leaks experienced.
+(3 in leaks discussion with library staff it was confirmed that water leaks have been experienced in 4 of the libraries WW and 1 in UHL).
 Records are moved around to avoid damage and are monitored.
-Any signs of water eaks are reported to the Estates department.
-At the time of our visit, there were some incidences which had not been resolved.
+Any signs of water are reported to the Estates department.
+At the time of our visit, there were some incidences which had een resolved.

-Recommendation Priority 3 Management should consider viable options to address the issues identified through our observations of security and storage arrangements of Health Records.
+Rec ommendation Priority 3 3 Management should consider viable options to address the issues identified through our observations of security and storage arrangements of Health Records.
 High Agreed Management Action Target Date Responsible Officer 3 The department will develop a Security and Storage action plan addressing all points outlined.
 The plan will detail which elements the department is responsible for delivering and those requiring Clinical Board or Health Board support e.g. those requiring capital works.
 It will be submitted to the Clinical Diagnostics & Therapeutics Clinical Board, with review, support and oversight through its Quality, Safety and Patient Experience Sub-Committee programme.
 28 February 2023 Directorate Manager, Patient Administration and Outpatients